12 Cat Hairball Remedies That Really Work

 1. Brushing

-Regular brushing is a natural hairball remedy for cats since it removes much of the excess fur that would normally be swallowed and regurgitated.
-It also provides a special opportunity for some bonding time with our kitties.
+Regular brushing is a natural cat hairball remedy since it removes much of the excess fur that would normally be swallowed and regurgitated, reducing hairball formation.
+This is especially true for most long-haired cats.

 While some cats just love being brushed, others may not be quite so enthusiastic.
-Introducing grooming time gradually may help them to adjust with as little pain (for cat or cat parent!) as possible.
+Introducing grooming time gradually may help them adjust with as little pain (for cat or cat parent!) as possible.

 Start with one or two strokes with a grooming glove from HandsOn® Gloves and follow up with special treats so your cat associates this time with something positive.